saulpatinojr/Personal-WAFLens/README.md

 ## 📜 Available Scripts

--   `npm run dev`: Runs the Next.js front-end in development mode.
+-   `npm run dev`: Runs the Next.js front-end in development mode on port 3001 to avoid conflicts with Firebase emulators.
+You can access it at `http://localhost:3001`.
 -   `npm run build`: Builds the application for production.
 -   `npm start`: Starts the production Next.js server.
 -   `npm run lint`: Lints the codebase for errors.